 • Awana is centered on the gospel

 • Children and youth are trained to serve

 “Take to heart all the words I have solemnly declared to you this day, so that you may command your children to obey carefully all the words of this law.
 They are not just idle words for you—they are your life….”
 Deuteronomy 32:46-47

-Age two to fifth grade is a critical window for faith development.
+Age two to fourth grade is a critical window for faith development.
 Most kids establish a lifelong moral and spiritual belief system during these years.
 Churches and parents need to intentionally build children’s lives on a solid biblical base that supports them throughout life.